Congratulations on being accepted to North Central!

 How to Login

 First, visit setup.northcentral.edu.
-When prompted, look in the registration information packet for your one-time setup code to connect with your account and create your password
+When prompted, look in your acceptance letter for your one-time setup code to connect with your account and create your password

 Once logged into skyline, you will see a link to your NCU email on the upper right corner of the page.
 All communication about finances and awards will be sent to this email address.
 Your student email address will be sent to you in your registration packet.